Get a quote

 For example: As a customer, I want to save my payment details so that I can check out faster next time.

-From the perspective of Agile development teams, user stories are tiny units of work that help them build products in a way that truly delivers real value to target users.
+From the perspective of Agile teams, user stories are small units of work that help teams build products in a way that actually delivers value to target users.
+Instead of writing long, rigid requirements, teams focus on what the product should do and why it matters.

 Why User Stories Are Important in Agile Development